Form 1023 organizational structure, Corporation, LLC, or Unincorporated Association?

 Are you a successor to another organization?

-At the start of these articles, I made it very clear that this website does not deal with those who have dipped their toes in the for-profit sector before going nonprofit.
+At the start of these articles, I made it very clear that this website does not deal with those who have dipped their toes in the for-profit sector before going nonprofit to cheat the system.
 I will not provide advice to this class based on personal preference.

 If you are a nonprofit (not a successor to a for-profit entity) which is unlikely, and not claiming exemption for prior periods, you can just apply normally.
 In this case, you qualify for tax exemption as an organization described in section 501(c)(4) for the period beginning with the date you were legally formed and ending with the date you are recognized under section 501(c)(3).
 Generally, contributions made to a section 501(c)(4) organization are not tax deductible.